Some interesting, or maybe not-so-interesting, facts about Cutoff Mountain:

 The summit has a cairn but no register, which is surprising since a biology student named Nathan Varley left one in 1991 and periodically checked it to learn about climbers' observations of wildlife.
 Between 1991 and 2001, about 100 people from at least 30 climbing parties reached the summit (source: Select Peaks

 ), making it fairly popular for an Absaroka summit.
-But that's Yellowstone country for you, where a peak that sees ten climbers per year can be considered "fairly popular."
+But that's Yellowstone country for you, where a peak that sees ten climbers per year on average can be considered "fairly popular."

 Views from the top are amazing, taking in the Beartooths, including Granite Peak, Montana's highest; the Northern Absarokas, including iconic Pilot Peak; and the distant Gallatins, including Electric Peak, the range's highest.